 - Bundt cake: you can easily double this recipe and bake it in a bundt pan or tube pan.

 - Desserts: you can use this cake for the Strawberry Cream Trifle or go the fancier route and cover it with whipped cream and whole strawberries, similar to the Strawberry Shortcake Cupcakes.
-I know a friend that serves it thickly sliced with a lot of sliced strawberries on top and vanilla ice cream or whipped cream, similar to a shortcake.
+I know a friend that serves it thickly sliced with a mound of sliced strawberries on top and vanilla ice cream or whipped cream, similar to a shortcake.

 Related recipes you might like: